mathildesimoni/capstone/README.md

 ### Files

-* authors_fields/ : *directory for take 1: find disciplines of authors and journals in MAG*
+* authors_fields/ : *directory for task 1: find disciplines of authors and journals in MAG*
     * part1_parent_children_disciplines.ipynb : *find highest level discipline for each lower level discipline speficied in MAG*
     * part2_authors_disciplines.ipynb : *sample code to link each AUTHOR in MAG with a discipline (the one with the highest score)*
     * part3_journals_disciplines.ipynb : *sample code to link each JOURNAL in MAG with a discipline (the one with the highest score)*
+    *

     * authors_disciplines.py : *same as "part2_authors_disciplines.ipynb" file but was run on HPC*
     * journals_disciplines.py : *same as "part3_journals_disciplines.ipynb" file but was run on HPC*